Online meetings are helpful not only for discussing important business subjects but also for closing deals.

 Send A Recording Of The Meeting To The Participants

-Several online meeting software available allows the meeting to be recorded.
-If you choose to register the meeting, remember to tell your participants that they are being recorded and let them know that a meeting recording will be made available after the meeting.
-If your online meeting software doesn't do this automatically, upload the recording of your appointment online, and share the link with your participants no later than 24 hours after the meeting,
+Several online meeting software applications allow the meeting to be recorded.
+If you choose to register for the meeting, remember to tell your participants they are being recorded and let them know that a meeting recording will be made available after the meeting.
+If your online meeting software doesn’t do this automatically, upload the recording of your appointment online and share the link with your participants no later than 24 hours after the meeting,

 Make Sure That Your Participants Have Detailed Meeting Notes